edwinb/Idris2-boot/docs/tutorial/starting.rst

 editing; and various other operations.
 The command ``:?`` gives a list of supported commands.
-Below, we see an example run in which ``hello.idr`` is loaded, the type of ``main`` is checked and then the program is compiled to the executable ``hello``.
-Type checking a file, if successful, creates a bytecode version of the file (in this case ``hello.ibc``) to speed up loading in future.
+Below, we see an example run in which ``hello.idr`` is loaded, the type of ``main`` is checked and then the program is compiled to the Chez scheme executable ``hello.so``, available in the destination directory ``build/exec/''.
+Type checking a file, if successful, creates a bytecode version of the file (in this case ``build/ttc/hello.ttc``) to speed up loading in future.
 The bytecode is regenerated if the source file changes.

 .. _run1:
 .. literalinclude:: ../listing/idris-prompt-helloworld.txt